aweymo/base/cv.md

 - *Digital Geolocation Tools for Archival Research* [Workshop teaching geolocation tools and methodologies to identify archival photographs lacking metadata to enrich resources.
 Created for the U of I Information Landscape series], 2024<br>
 [https://aweymo-ui.github.io/geolocation](https://aweymo-ui.github.io/geolocation){:target="_blank" rel="noopener"}

-- <i>Distant Listening: Using Python and Apps Scripts to Text Mine and Tag Oral History Collections</i> [Workshop on using Python and App Script to create subject tags across complete oral history collections and empower student workers to run, modify and expand these tags during the copyediting process.
+- <i>Distant Listening: Using Python and Apps Scripts to Text Mine and Tag Oral History Collections</i> [Workshop on using Python and App Script to create subject tags across complete oral history collections and empower student workers to run, modify and expand these tags during the copy editing process.
 Created for the Datahub Tech Talk series], 2024<br>
 [https://aweymo-ui.github.io/distant_listening](https://aweymo-ui.github.io/distant_listening){:target="_blank" rel="noopener"}

 - <i>Collection Builder Workshop</i> [Two hour workshop concluding my Research Assistant position with Selim Kuru at the University of Washington recapping how to maintain and expand the CB database for future use], 2022<br>